akaur012/SQL/README.md

 WHERE RANK = 1
 ```

 --8.
-Write an SQL query to find the top 5 customers based on the highest total sales.
+Find the top 5 customers based on the highest total sales.

 ```sql